ietf-wg-cellar/matroska-specification/wavpack.md

 ### Lossless And Lossy Multichannel File

-For multichannel files, a WavPack files uses multiple block to store all channels.
+For multichannel files, a WavPack files uses multiple WavPack block to store all channels.
-We store each channel block consecutively into a Matroska `Block`, with the size of each block after the common header data.
+We store each channel WavPack block consecutively into a Matroska `Block`, with the size of each WavPack block after the common header data.

 * Block